 *Catholic Social Services:

-: Each intern is expected to work 40 hours per week, including 12-15 hours of direct services and consultation.
+Catholic Social Services: Each intern is expected to work 40 hours per week, including 15-18 hours of direct services and consultation, though they will occasionally work more during certain periods of the year (e.g., peak vocational assessment time in the spring).
 Direct service includes individual, group and couples counseling as well as assessment.
 Training and supervision are strongly emphasized as well.
-Interns receive 4 hours of weekly supervision, including face-to-face and group supervision.
+Interns receive at least 2 hours per week of face-to-face individual supervision and 2 additional hours devoted to other forms of supervision and training.
 In addition, ongoing faith-integrated didactic training is provided at CSS and monthly training is provided through the various consortium sites.